civicrm/civicrm-user-guide/docs/membership/renewals.md

 Schedule Reminders feature (**Administer > Communications > Schedule Reminders**).
 This is particularly helpful for rolling membership types, where memberships could be ending at any time during the year.
-Refer to the [Schedule Reminders](/email/scheduled-reminders.md) chapter in the *Email* section of this book for the steps involved in sending out a scheduled reminder once you have composed your message.
+Refer to the [Schedule Reminders](/email/scheduled-reminders.md) page for the steps involved in sending out a scheduled reminder once you have composed your message.

 Exactly what you want to say in your reminder email(s) will depend on